DOH-PNT0303/h5n1_ha_na_nextstrain/data_retrieval/README.md

 #### 1.3 Subset and Clean Data

-- Manually subset the merged metadata file `results/merged_metadata_sequences_mod.csv` to keep only the Oregon and Washington sequences of interest based on the subclade of interest in our HA tree.
-The sequences of interest are listed in `data/washington_oregon_sequences_of_interest.tsv`.
+- Manually subset the merged metadata file `results/merged_metadata_sequences.csv` to `results/merged_metadata_sequences_mod.csv` to keep only the Oregon and Washington sequences of interest based on the subclade of interest in our HA tree (D1.1).
+The NCBI Virus pull includes Washington sequences from a feline sanctuary outbreak that need to be removed from the analysis as these sequences belong to the B3.14 clade.
+The D1.1 sequences of interest are listed in `data/washington_oregon_sequences_of_interest.tsv`.
+These D1.1 sequences were identified in our HA [build](https://nextstrain.org/groups/wadoh/flu/avian/washington/h5n1/4y/ha) by zooming into the D1.1 subclade that contains our recent (late 2024) Washington human samples.
+We take all sequences collected in Oregon and Washington from this D1.1 subclade (`data/washington_oregon_sequences_of_interest.tsv`) and manually curate them from `results/merged_metadata_sequences.csv` to create `results/merged_metadata_sequences_mod.csv`.

 ### 2. Pull Contextual Sequences from the D1.1 Clade